 Descriptive statistics were calculated for all variables and compared between the two cohorts.
 Sum scores were calculated at all time points and raw scores were calculated if no more than

 As no reference standard measures were collected for the UK primary care cohort , we only assessed construct convergent validity for the Danish version of the MSK-HQ.
 This was done by correlation analyses between the MSK-HQ scores and the relevant reference standard measures scores at baseline (Q-DASH, ODI, NDI and WOMAC scores calculated from KOOS and HOOS).
 Likewise longitudinal convergent validity was assessed by correlation analyses between MSK-HQ and reference standard measures change scores at three months.
-We expected correlations between MSK-HQ and relevant reference standard measures to be moderate to strong (r= ≥ 0.5).
+Based on findings from the original validation study of the MSK-HQ and previous literature of health outcome research [30-32], we expected correlations between MSK-HQ and relevant reference standard measures to be at moderate to strong (r= ≥ 0.5).

 Cross-cultural validity and measurement invariance